twsla

 count command

-It is a command that ties the number of logs into an hourly basis, or the data in the log is used as a key.
+This command aggregates the number of logs on an hourly basis, or uses data extracted from the log as a key.

 $twsla help count